kubeflow/kfp-tekton/samples/e2e-mnist/README.md

     ```shell
     pip install jupyter numpy Pillow
     ```
+- Make sure the Kubernetes Cluster has a [storageclass](https://kubernetes.io/docs/concepts/storage/storage-classes/) that supports ReadWriteMany in order to run distributed training.
 ## Instructions

 Once you have completed all the prerequisites for this example, then you can start the Jupyter server in this directory and click on the `mnist.ipynb` notebook.
 The notebook has step by step instructions for running the KFP Tekton pipeline.